German Grand Prix: Max Verstappen seals thrilling F1 victory | DW | 28.07.2019

 If ever there was an advert for Formula 1, this was it.
 Germany's Grand Prix, at the Hockenheimring in Baden-Württemberg, had it all: skilled driving, slapstick decision making, crashes, spins, high drama to the final lap — and even a healthy smattering of rain.

 The 21-year old Verstappen's victory was his second of the season.
-He's the only driver other than Mercedes to triumph anywhere this this campaign and it came off the back of an awful start.
-Despite lining-up up in second, a wheelspin saw the Red Bull driver slip back to fourth, only to recover towards the end of a chaotic race.
+He's the only driver other than those under contract with Mercedes to triumph anywhere this campaign, and it came off the back of an awful start.
+Despite lining-up up in second, a wheelspin saw the Red Bull driver slip back to fourth, only to recover towards the end of a chaotic contest.

+"It was amazing to win, it was really tricky out there to make the right calls, you had to be focused," said an elated Verstappen following a seventh career Grand Prix victory.
+The fact his car spun 360 degrees at one stage during the race — under no pressure from other drivers — was testament to the absurd nature of a race which saw fortunes dovetail from start to finish.

-Lewis Hamilton, who tops the F1 leaderboard after 11 of 21 races, toiled.
-The usually composed Englishman struggled to keep control of his car in the wet and finished in 11th, despite securing pole in Saturday's qualifying.
+Lewis Hamilton, who tops the F1 leaderboard after 11 of 21 races, blundered when victory had looked a certainty.
+The usually composed Englishman lost control of his car in the wet conditions and eventually finished in 11th, despite securing pole in Saturday's qualifying.
 But he remains 39 points clear of his teammate Valteri Bottas in the standings after the Finn crashed out with six laps remaining.

+It wasn't just the Mercedes team that struggled, as drivers appeared to have massively underestimated the wet conditions.
+A heatwave in southern Germany had preceded this contest, and teams failed to adapt their strategies accordingly after the weather took a turn for the worse.
+It wasn't pretty, at times, but what followed was hugely entertaining.

+The safety car was called upon on a number of occasions.
+Some drivers took as many as six pitstops, while several crashed on the exact same bend.
+Ferrari driver Charles Leclerc had been in contention for a podium finish, only to crash out after switching tyres.

 Sebastian Vettel's winless season looks set to continue after an engine issue saw him fail to set a time in qualifying for his home grand prix.
 The German will start at the back, with Lewis Hamilton in pole position.
 (27.07.2019)